 Learn more about the Broad collection

 On view in the first-floor galleries is The Broad's first special exhibition, Cindy Sherman: Imitation of Life.
 The exhibition showcases an expansive representation of work by artist Cindy Sherman, who is known for photographs that feature the artist as her own model in a range of guises.
 Special exhibition tickets include general admission access.
 This exhibition will be on view through October 2, 2016.
 Learn about reserving advance tickets

 Special Installation: Yayoi Kusama's Infinity Mirrored Room

 On view on the first floor is Yayoi Kusama's Infinity Mirrored Room, a mirror-lined chamber housing a dazzling and seemingly endless LED light display.
-This experiential artwork has extremely limited capacity, accommodating one visitor at a time for about a minute, and requires a separate free timed ticket which general admission ticket holders are able to reserve, pending availability, after arrival into the museum.
+This experiential artwork has extremely limited capacity, accommodating one visitor at a time for about a minute, and requires a separate free timed same-day reservation which ticket holders are able to reserve, pending availability, after arrival into the museum.
 Time in the Infinity Mirrored Room cannot be reserved in advance of your visit.
 Due to the limited capacity of the installation, not all visitors are able to experience it, as the waitlist for viewings usually books up early in the day.
 This installation will be on view through fall 2016.
 Visit our Ticketing and Visit FAQ page to learn more about how to see this installation.